lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
 Most statistical methods in R are developed by independent researchers, so there usually isn't an underlying consistency in presenting the method's results.
-They can be messy to deal with and can be a frustrating experience when learning something new.
+They can be messy to deal with and it can be a frustrating experience when learning something new.
 Thankfully there is the tidy function from the broom package to help out!
 Tidy, which takes a model object, allows you to clean up many analyses, calculate confidence intervals for uncertainty, and, for logistic regression, calculates the odds ratio.
 Odds ratios are covered more in the Logistic Regression course, but briefly, it is the odds of an outcome occurring given a predictor's presence compared to the odds given the predictor's absence.

 ---
-## Output of the tidy function
+## Tidy output and confidence intervals

 ```yaml
 type: "FullSlide"